CumulusNetworks/docs/content/cumulus-linux-517/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 To configure dynamic ECN, determine which traffic classes carry loss-sensitive or bursty traffic (such as RoCE on traffic class 3), determine the percentage of dynamic buffer allowance you want to trigger congestion marking, then set dynamic ECN:
 - Set the dynamic ECN mode to `relative` for the `default-global` profile to apply system-wide default settings or for a custom profile for specific port groups.
 The default value is `absolute`.

-  When you set the dynamic ECN mode to `relative`, the switch hardware ignores existing byte thresholds and the ASIC immediately begins marking based on the dynamic buffer calculation: threshold = (alpha_quota * percent) / 100.
-When you set the dynamic ECN mode to `absolute`, the switch hardware ignores percentage thresholds and the ASIC reverts to marking based on static cell counts derived from the configured byte values.
+  Whenyou set dynamic ECN mode to `relative`, the switch hardware ignores any configured byte-based thresholds.
+The ASIC begins marking traffic based on percentage thresholds relative to the dynamically allocated buffer allowance of the traffic class, which is continuously recalculated based on current buffer usage and pool occupancy.

+  When you set dynamic ECN mode to `absolute`, the switch hardware ignores percentage-based thresholds.
+The ASIC marks traffic using the configured absolute byte thresholds, which are treated as fixed limits.

-- Configure the minumum ECN marking threshold as a percentage (0 through 100) of the dynamic buffer allowance.
+- Configure the minimum ECN marking threshold as a percentage (0 through 100) of the dynamic buffer allowance.
 The switch marks packets when queue occupancy exceeds this percentage.
 The default value is 0.
 - Configure the maximum ECN marking threshold as a percentage (0 through 100) of the dynamic buffer allowance.
 The value must be greater than or equal to the minumum threshold percent.
 The default value is 100.
 <!--
 {{%notice note%}}
 To maintain statistical integrity and prevent mixing `absolute` mark counts with `relative` mark counts in historical data, Cumulus Linux resets ECN counters for the affected traffic class to zero for any mode transition.
 {{%/notice%}}
 -->
-The following commands set dynamic ECN mode to `relative` for the default profile, configure the minumum ECN marking threshold to 20 percent and the maximum ECN marking threshold to 80 percent:
+The following commands set dynamic ECN mode to `relative` for the default profile, configure the minimum ECN marking threshold to 20 percent and the maximum ECN marking threshold to 80 percent:

 {{< tabs "TabID936 ">}}
 {{< tab "NVUE Commands ">}}